Megadeth: Musical style and instrumentation

 The music of Megadeth and its underground metal contemporaries from the 1980s featured harsh vocals, double bass drum patterns, staccato riffing, power chords, tremolo picking, and screeching lead guitar work; albums from this period were produced on low budgets.
 After forming Megadeth, Mustaine followed the thrash metal style of his previous band, Metallica, with more emphasis on speed and intensity.
 When asked to describe Megadeth's guitar style, Mustaine answered: "When you go to a show and see a guitar player who just stands there, that's a guitar player.
 A thrash guitar player is a guy who plays like he wants to beat the guitar's guts out."
 Most of the songs are recorded in standard guitar tuning as Mustaine believes it to provide a superior melody to alternative methods of tuning.

 In 2017, David Ellefson talked in an interview about how the band recently started to use a lower tuning saying: "it's just natural with age, for singers it can be a struggle, so rather than quit, than not play, how do you work it around?
 Well, let's drop the guitars, let's find a way to work around it."

 During the band's early days, Mustaine was the rhythm guitarist, while Chris Poland played lead.
 Poland performed only on Megadeth's first two albums at the time of the book's release; (he would go on to play on the 2004 album The System Has Failed); music journalists Pete Prown and Harvey P. Newquist credit him with making the music more colorful because of his jazz influences.
 According to former Metal Maniacs editor Jeff Wagner, the band's songwriting techniques peaked with the fourth album, Rust in Peace, which he described as a "flurry of precision and fluidity, making good on Megadeth's claim to being the world's state-of-the-art speed metal band".
 Musicologist Glenn Pillsbury stated the guitar work on the album was a mixture of Mustaine's "controlled chaos" and the "technical brilliance" of Marty Friedman.
 Studio efforts released in the mid- and late 1990s featured songs with compact structures and less complicated riffing.

+Lyrical themes

 Megadeth's lyrics often focus on death, war, politics, and religion.
 The lyricism centers on nihilistic themes, but occasionally deals with topics such as alienation and social problems.
 The earliest releases featured themes such as occultism, graphic violence, and Satanism.
 Nuclear warfare and government conspiracy were preoccupations on albums such as Rust in Peace and Countdown to Extinction.
 During Megadeth's commercial peak, Mustaine elaborated on more personal themes such as addiction and intimate relationships.
 For the lyrics on Cryptic Writings, Mustaine said that he wanted to write songs that had more appeal to a wider audience.
 The title of United Abominations is a satiric play on the name of the United Nations; Mustaine criticized the organization's ineffectiveness on a number of songs on that album.